 Crafted ERP, “Brewery Inventory Management: From Raw Ingredients to Finished Goods.” https://craftederp.com/the-buzz/brewery-inventory-management

-Batch-level traceability and loss logging are what turn a bad week into a closed book instead of a recurring mystery.
+Batch-level traceability and loss logging are what let a stand-in team keep production honest while the owner fights a claim—not a substitute for disability counsel, but the difference between a paused brewhouse and a slow-motion shortage.
 BrewLedger ties consumption, packaging, and adjustments to batches—see how it works when you are ready.